MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

 CMD [ "cmd" ]
 ```

-### Line Wrapping
+### Line wrapping

-Long and complex operations can be separated onto multiple line using the backslash `\` character.
+Long and complex operations can be separated onto multiple lines by the backslash `\` character.
 The following Dockerfile installs the Visual Studio Redistributable package, removes the installer files, and then creates a configuration file.
 These three operations are all specified on one line.

 ```dockerfile
 FROM windowsservercore